cloud-66-internal/help.cloud66.com/_includes/quickstarts/using-cloud66-toolbelt.md

 ## Initialize Toolbelt

 Before using Toolbelt, you need to link it to your Cloud 66 account.
-You can do this by issuing one of the available commands, which will return a URL that you need to copy and paste into your browser.
+You can do this by issuing one of the available commands, for example:

 ```
-$ cx stacks list
+cx stacks list
 ```

-Following this URL will redirect you to your account (you need to be logged in) and ask for your authorization to allow the toolbelt to view, edit, redeploy and administrate your applications and servers.
+This will automatically open your default browser and take you to your Cloud 66 dashboard (you need to be logged in).

+It will then ask for your authorization to allow Toolbelt to view, edit, redeploy and administrate your applications and servers.
+The Dashboard will confirm that it has completed authorization and you can then close the window and start using Toolbelt right away.

 ### Advanced

-The authorization information is stored in the **~/.cloud66/cx.json** file.
+The authorization information is stored on your computer in the **~/.cloud66/cx.json** file.
 Removing this file will remove the authorization code from your client.

-Once authorized, you will be presented with an authorization code to paste into your toolbelt.

 #### Note
 <div class="notice"><p>To deauthorize Toolbelt, login to your Cloud 66 account and click on the <em>Revoke access</em> button under your <em>Account</em> page.</p></div>